bmullan/ciab-remote-desktop/README.md

 Currently, all applications are installed using Bitnami .RUN files (https:\/\/bitnami.com\/) *except for* iTop, NextCloud and NuBuilder which are not Bitnami applications and thus require their own installation scripts.

+After completion of the installation of any CIAB Web Applications there may be important information displayed regarding login/access information (specific default admin login IDs or passwords, specific Port numbers that must be used/open etc).

+So the CIAB Admin should, upon completion of the installation, record any important information like this and if necessary perform any additional configuration requirements such as opening a Port in that Application's LXD container Firewall etc.

 *Additional CIAB applications will be added in the future.*

 Each selected application will be installed into its own LXD container _**nested**_ in the **ciab-guac** container.